faveosuite/faveo-integration-sample/README.md

 Supported platforms
 --------------------------
-The muti tenant saas web applicatiion is tested and successfully deployed on <a href="https://www.digitalocean.com/">Digital Ocean</a>
+This muti tenant saas web applicatiion is tested and successfully deployed on <a href="https://www.digitalocean.com/">Digital Ocean</a> using Kubernetes

 Contributing